Mortem-Metallum/cosmos/README.md

-This is Cosmos, a source-based UNIX Package Manager, written in C. To compile, run these commands:
+This is Cosmos, a source-based UNIX Package Manager, written in C. Now don't expect this to be a drop-in replacement to your OS's package manager, its not even nearly completed.
+It is also extremely simple (not yet do we have garbage collection, dependency handling, etc.)

+To compile, run these commands:

 git clone https://github.com/Mortem-Metallum/cosmos.git